jimlindstrom/InteractiveMidiImproviser/README.md

 There's a lot more work I'd like to do on adding higher-order critics that know about scales, chords, position within a phrase, etc.

+This is inspired by the architectures of Douglass Hofstadter's FARG group.

 ### Beat Detection